saidvandeklundert/learn/_posts/2021-08-6-rust-ssh-cli-tool.md

 ### Wrapping up

 We created a small CLI tool that allows us to send a command over SSH to a server or a router.
 In the examples, I send a command to Linux server and an Arista switch.
-I did not get into all the specifics.
-For instance, I do not properly handle the `Result`, instead I used `unwrap()` everywhere.
-However, the point was not to offer an exhaustive walkthrough.
-The point was to give you a running start sending CLI commands to systems over SSH.
+I did not get into all the specifics and this is not something that is ready for production.
+For one, I do not properly handle the `Result`, instead I used `unwrap()` everywhere.
+The main point in this article was to give you a running start sending CLI commands to systems over SSH.
+I hope this gives you a nice starting point.